numbbo/coco-doc/docs/bbob-constrained/functions/source/index.rst

 The number of constraints, :math:`l`, in a constrained function :math:`f_i` can be easily obtained through the formula :math:`((i-1) \bmod 6) + 1`.
 For instance, consider the constrained function :math:`f_7` which is the ellipsoid function subject to 1 constraint.
 We can know that is has 1 constraint by its identifier by computing :math:`((7-1) \bmod 6) + 1 = (6 \bmod 6 ) + 1 = 1`.

 We separate the 48 constrained functions into groups with respect to their objective function, thereby having 8 groups.
 Each group contains 6 different constrained functions as each objective function is tested with 6 different numbers of constraints.
-We list the groups below with some properties of the objective fuctions that define them.
+We list the groups below with some properties of the objective functions that define them.
 As described in the Subsection :ref:`subsec-defining-the-constrained-functions`, by translating the objective function and the constraints with the use of the randomly-generated point :math:`x^{\textrm{opt}}`, we define :math:`x^{\textrm{opt}}` as the optimal solution.
 On the other hand, by translating the objective function only with the use of the randomy-generated point :math:`x^{\textrm{uopt}}`, we guarantee that the constrained optimal solution, :math:`x^{\textrm{opt}}`, is different from the unconstrained optimal solution, :math:`x^{\textrm{uopt}}`.

 **Group 1 - Constrained Sphere function:** :math:`f_1` -- :math:`f_6`